Form 8.3 - Superdry plc: RET-Form 8.3

 |Superdry PLC

-Börse aktuell - Live TickerFreundlicher Wochenauftakt: US-Börsen letztlich uneins -- ATX schliesst in Grün -- DAX beendet Handel über 17.000-Punkte-Marke -- Handel in Shanghai, Hongkong und Tokio ruht
+Börse aktuell - Live TickerUS-Inflationsdaten im Blick: ATX schließt im Minus -- DAX beendet Handel mit Einbußen -- Nikkei letztlich stark

-Der heimische Aktienmarkt notierte zum Wochenstart im Plus.
-Der deutsche Leitindex verbuchte Gewinne.
-Die US-Märkte zeigten sich am Montag uneinheitlich.
-Asiens Leitbörsen befanden sich am Montag im Feiertag.
+Der heimische Aktienmarkt zeigte sich am Dienstag schwächer.
+Der deutsche Leitindex gab deutlich nach.
+An der Wall Street sind am Dienstag Minuszeichen zu beobachten.
+Während der Handel auf dem chinesischen Festland weiterhin ruht, konnte der Nikkei in Japan am Dienstag anziehen.